DataDog/documentation/content/en/agent/kubernetes/daemonset_setup.md

 The expected value is a integer in seconds.

 A better workaround would be to configure your containers to wait for at least the poll interval before starting.
-This can be achieved by adding a sleep period that is as long as the poll interval:`sh -c 'sleep 5; exec yourcommand --etc`
+This can be achieved by adding a sleep period that is as long as the poll interval:`sh -c 'sleep 5; exec <COMMAND> --etc`

 ## Further Reading